gabrielrey468/Proyecto-WordPress/wp-content/plugins/wp-fastest-cache/readme.txt

 11. Google Fonts Async
 12. Lazy Load - Defer offscreen images.
 Consider lazy-loading offscreen and hidden images after all critical resources have finished loading to lower time to interactive

+<h4>Information</h4>

+It is very inconvenient to use multiple caching plugins at the same time.
+That's why you need to disable plugins such as LiteSpeed Cache, WP-Optimize, W3 Total Cache, WP Super Cache, SiteGround Optimizer, Breeze while using WP Fastest Cache.

 <h4>Supported languages: </h4>

 * 中文 (by suifengtec)